 Instructions

 - Marinate the chicken: In a small non-reactive bowl combine the honey, oil, garlic, lemon juice, ¼ teaspoon pepper and ½ teaspoon salt.
 Whisk until well combined.
-Place the chicken in a large Ziploc bag and pour the marinade on top.
+Place the chicken in a large resealable storage bag and pour the marinade on top.
 Seal the bag and transfer the chicken to the refrigerator for at least 20 minutes, or up to 2 hours.

 Between the terrifically tangy mustard vinaigrette and the grilled chicken I’m all over this one!